dylan-lang/opendylan/documentation/hacker-guide/source/glossary.rst

    a native DLL or EXE file.

 DFMC
-  the Dylan Flow Machine Compiler, the intermediate representation on which type inference and optimization (dispatch, inline, dynamic extent, common subexpression elimination) is done.
+  the Dylan Flow Machine Compiler, the intermediate representation on which type inference and optimization (dispatch, inline, dynamic extent, common subexpression elimination, constant folding, dead code removal) is done.
 Source of data and control flow elements is in *dfmc/flow-graph*.

 execution context
    the compiler-derived information about a process, such as the